-This is going to be crucial information for any lenders or partners you may be dealing with to gauge whether your company is worthy of credit or investment.
-If you are showing a lot of liabilities but very low assets and equity then lenders will view you as a bigger risk and either deny or give unfavorable credit terms on loans.
+This will be crucial information for any lenders or partners you may be dealing with to gauge whether your company is worthy of credit or investment.
+If you are showing a lot of liabilities but very low assets and equity, then lenders will view you as a bigger risk and either deny or give unfavorable credit terms on loans.
 Similarly, if your equity section shows that you are pulling money out of the business as fast or faster than you make it then potential investors will be less likely to want to put their money in the business.

 The best practice is to maximize your assets (especially cash assets) and minimize your liabilities while also showing that you are keeping money in the company.

-As with anything balance is a key consideration: you want to keep the right amount of money in your company, not just accumulate it for the sake of higher assets.
-Keeping a lot of money in a basic checking account doesn’t benefit you at all; it earns you no interest and doesn’t increase your investing portfolio.
-This is why having a company like Formations in your corner is key: we can assess your financial situation and with your help advise on the best way to maximize the health, efficiency, and profit of your company year over year.
+As with anything, balance is a key consideration: you want to keep the right amount of money in your company, not just accumulate cash for the sake of stacking higher assets.
+Keeping a lot of money in a basic checking account doesn't benefit you at all; it earns you no interest and doesn’t increase your investing portfolio.